US Civics Guide and Education

 but the Party convicted shall nevertheless be liable and subject to Indictment, Trial, Judgment and Punishment, according to Law.

-Congress = Senate & House of Representatives
+Shared Powers - Senate & House of Representatives

 Article I, Section 1.